xpufx/reddit-comments-overkill/README.md

 - **Complete Coverage**: Cycles through all 4 sort types (`new`, `hot`, `top`, `controversial`) to find every comment.
 - **Automated Deletion**: The script automates the entire deletion process, including clicking the final "yes" confirmation.
 - **Rate Limit Handling**: Automatically detects rate limits and waits appropriately before retrying.
 - **Simple Interface**: A single button to start and stop the process, with clear visual feedback.
+The button is orange-red and turns a darker red when running.

 ## Installation